dmitriy-kiriyenko/morgan/README.md

 ## Foodcritic

-[Foodcritic](http://acrmp.github.com/foodcritic/) is bundled and can be used to lint your cookbooks.
+[Foodcritic](http://acrmp.github.com/foodcritic/) is bundled with stacker and can be used for linting your cookbooks.

 ```console
 ./bin/foodcritic vendor-cookbooks